 General Motors has been outflanked by both Ram and Ford when it comes to diesel engines in half-ton pickup trucks.
 Ram was first with its EcoDiesel engine, and Ford will launch its own F-150 diesel for the 2018 model year, in the spring of 2018.
 Things will likely change for GM’s next-generation trucks, though.

 The 2019 GMC Sierra has been spied with the necessary equipment to house a diesel engine, and it follows spy shots of the 2019 Chevrolet Silverado also sporting diesel-engine equipment.
 The spy shots specifically show equipment that looks like a tank for diesel exhaust after treatment and a particulate filter.

 The bigger question is what engine will be fitted under the hood.
 We all recall the stillborn 4.5-liter Duramax V8 engine, but it’s unlikely it will rise from the ashes anytime soon.
 GM also has the 2.8-liter four-cylinder turbodiesel engine, but it may not be the right fit for GM’s full-size pickups.
 The 2.8-liter Duramax diesel engine can be had with the Chevrolet Colorado or GMC Canyon.

-Instead, it’s very possible GM has a new diesel engine in the works to rival Ford and Ram’s 3.0-liter V6 diesel engines, but that’s purely speculation on our part.
-However, it makes the most sense if Chevrolet and GMC were to get serious about half-ton diesel pickups.
+Instead, it’s very possible GM has a new diesel engine in the works to rival the 3.0L V6 turbo-diesels from Ford and Ram, but that’s purely speculation on our part.
+However, it makes the most sense if Chevrolet and GMC are serious about half-ton diesel pickups.

 Spy shots: Autoblog